helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 4 - Structure determination, part I - Mass spectrometry, infrared, and UV-visible spectroscopy.md

 thinking of bonds as springs, and looking at the frequency at which they 'bounce').

-## Section 4.4: Ultraviolet and visible spectroscopy
+##  4.4: Ultraviolet and visible spectroscopy

 Ultraviolet and visible (UV-Vis) spectroscopy provides us with information about aromatic groups and other conjugated π systems in